armory/docs/content/en/borealis/architecture-borealis.md

 The Project Aurora Plugin for Armory Enterprise (Spinnaker™) provides the Kubernetes Progressive Stage, which is available in the Spinnaker UI.
 This plugin connects to Armory Cloud services, which are hosted and managed by Armory.
 The services live outside of your Armory Enterprise (Spinnaker) installation.
 These cloud services do the following:

-- Provide information about the Kubernetes Accounts are available as deployment targets
+- Provide information about the Kubernetes Accounts are available as deployment targets.
-- Execute deployments
+- Execute deployments.

 The plugin enables you to use a single stage to perform a progressive deployment strategy.
-The strategy deploys a new version of your app and route traffic to the new version incrementally.
-In between each scaling event, the stage can be waits for a manual approval or a configurable amount of time before continuing.
+The strategy deploys a new version of your app and routes traffic to the new version incrementally.
+In between each scaling event, the stage waits for a manual approval or a configurable amount of time before continuing.

 For information about enabling the stage, see [Get Started with Project Aurora for Spinnaker]({{< ref "aurora-install" >}}).

 ### Remote Network Agent (RNA)

 The RNA allows Armory Cloud Services to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
-RNAs gets installed in every deployment target and connects those clusters to the Agent Hub in Armory Cloud.
-The connections are encrypted long-lived gRPC HTTP2 connections.
+RNAs get installed in every deployment target and connect those clusters to the Agent Hub in Armory Cloud.
+The connections are encrypted, long-lived gRPC HTTP2 connections.
 The connections are used for bidirectional communication between Armory Cloud Services and RNAs.
 The agent issues API calls to your Kubernetes Cluster based on requests from Armory Cloud.

 ### Armory Cloud

 Armory Cloud is a collection of cloud-based services that Armory operates.
 These services are used to orchestrate deployments and monitor their progress.

 Several specific services in Armory Cloud are important for understanding how Project Aurora and Borealis function.
 These services have endpoints that users and non-cloud services interact with.
-Details of the external URLs for these services are covered in the [Networking](#networking).
+Details of the external URLs for these services are covered in [Networking](#networking).

 #### Agent Hub

 Agent Hub routes deployment commands to RNAs and caches data received from them.
-Agent Hub does not require direct network access to the agents since they connect to Agent Hub through an encrypted long-lived gRPC HTTP2 connection.
+Agent Hub does not require direct network access to the agents since they connect to Agent Hub through an encrypted, long-lived gRPC HTTP2 connection.
 Agent Hub uses this connection to send deployment commands to the RNA for execution.

 #### OIDC auth service